Martiless/Alices-Wonderland/README.md

 ## Bugs:
 ### DataError:
 After importing Django Countries, I edited the Country field in the checkout model so that a dropdown menu appeared on the checkout form for the country.
 When I tried to migrate the changes I was getting a "DataError".
-If I ran a planned migration there were no error occuring but as soon as I removed plan the error would appear.
+If I ran a planned migration there was no error occurring but as soon as I removed the plan the error would appear.
-* After a session with the CI tutors it was noted that I had a number of test orders in the database that were done under the old model (writting in the actual Country) and the changes were making it so the Country Field used the official ISO 3166-1 list of countries which has a default max lenght of 2.
+* After a session with the CI tutors, it was noted that I had several test orders in the database that were done under the old model (writing in the actual Country) and the changes were making it so the Country Field used the official ISO 3166-1 list of countries which has a default max length of 2.
 Once these test orders were deleted from the database the migration was able to be completed.

 &nbsp;

 ### Card Details:
-Card details not appeating on checkout:
+Card details not appearing on checkout:
-* When I set up the checkout eveything was working correctly except the card details box.
+* When I set up the checkout everything was working correctly except the card details box.
 This was not appearing at all.
-After rewatching the walk through video but everything seemed in order.
+After re-watching the walk through video but everything seemed in order.
 After troubleshooting and chatting with some people in Slack and Stackoverflow it was suggested in the stripe_elements.js file to use the stripe public key in the "var stripe" instead of using an environment variable called stripePublicKey.
 Once I added the full key into the JS file that card details element appeared on the checkout page.
 <details>
 <summary>Card Error:</summary>